pc-john/vkperf/ListOfTests.md

 ```

 Vertex shader produces tiny triangles in between pixel sampling locations
-distributed roughly across the whole screen.
+distributed roughly across the whole framebuffer.
-They do not produce any fragments in the rasterizer.
+So, they do not produce any fragments in the rasterizer.

 This is used in the following tests:
 - Two interleaved buffers performance - 2x vec4